Southern Crispy Fried Squash

 Summer Squash

-Summer is the time for Southern fried fresh yellow squash!
-I had always sliced squash into rounds for frying it because that’s how I grew up on it.
+Summer is the time for crispy fried fresh yellow squash!
+I had always sliced squash into rounds to fry it because that’s how I grew up on it.
 But today, I tried something different.
 I cut the fresh yellow squash into chunks, along with an onion and the result was much crispier squash!

 Now, this wasn’t my original idea.
 I’ve been frying squash for a long time….and have always sliced it into rounds and added rings of fresh onion.
 But a while back I watched someone on YouTube fry it up in chunks instead of rounds.
-I’m not sure if it was Brenda Gantt or a man that cooks.
+I’m unsure if it was Brenda Gantt or a man who cooks.
 Anyway, I’m so glad they did!

-One of the problems when frying squash is that the rounds tend to get soggy in the center after it’s fried.
+One of the problems when frying crispy squash is that the rounds tend to get soggy in the center after it’s fried.
 Fresh squash has a large percentage of water and once fried, it can quickly get soggy in the center.
-Now sometimes it’s eaten so quickly at our house that it doesn’t have time to get soggy!
+Most of the time it’s eaten so quickly at our house that it doesn’t have time to get soggy!
 But I wanted to try this method to see if it made a difference and I believe it did)))

 How to Reduce Sogginess